pu2clr/PIC16F/projects/10-74HC595/README.md

 # PIC10F200 and 74HC595 Shift Register device

+The decision to use only the PIC10F200 in this project, alongside the Shift Register 74HC595, was due to this microcontroller's limited resources and the availability of only 4 GPIO pins.
+I believe these constraints underscore the significance of a component like the 74HC595 in many projects.

 The 74HC595 is a widely-used integrated circuit in digital electronics, known as a Serial-in, Parallel-out Shift Register.
 This device is essential for expanding the output capabilities of microcontrollers while minimizing the number of required I/O pins.
 Here's a detailed description of the 74HC595: